nadvolod/selenium-java/README.md

 ### How to achieve parallelization with JUnit and TestNg

 [![Parallel Test Execution with JUnit and TestNg](http://img.youtube.com/vi/ufccoaURMIc/0.jpg)](https://youtu.be/ufccoaURMIc "Parallel Test Execution with JUnit and TestNg")

+### How to use the Page Object Model design pattern effectively

+### Continuous integration with SauceLabs and GitHub

 ```
 FIRST 15 PEOPLE GET 15% DISCOUNT!
 USE COUPON CODE github-15 AT CHECKOUT